+Getting arrested and convicted for a DUI can come with a variety of consequences.
+Yes, one of these can be the loss of of your security clearance or disqualification from even obtaining one in the first place.
 The background check to obtain a security clearance delves deep into your criminal history, and this includes any DUIs.
 Simply having a DUI in your criminal history does not result in automatic denial for a security clearance, nor do you automatically lose your current clearance.
 What happens depends on the details of your specific case.

 Very few people have a completely spotless record.
 Background checks take a “whole person” approach.
 If you have a DUI on your record, the adjudicator considers your motivation, the seriousness of the offense, the circumstances and frequency of your conduct, when your DUI occurred, and the likelihood that you will get another DUI.

 The decision to grant your security clearance is based on 13 criteria, but five relate to DUI: personal conduct, alcohol consumption, drug involvement, psychological conditions, and criminal conduct.